UnderwaterOwlbear/underwaterowlbear.github.io/pages/rules.md

 These are my house rules for running *DnD*-like games.

-> Design notes will be in blockquotes throughout the text, for information on the intent behind a rule.

 ## Acknowledgements

 * [*Cairn*](https://cairnrpg.com/) by Yochai Gal for most of the rules